 Personal condo insurance is very affordable when you consider the protection it provides.
 An insurance policy can cost as little as $20/month.
 Insurers indicate that an average personal condo insurance policy in Canada costs between $27 and $33 per month.
 Here is more information on condo insurance rates in several large Canadian cities:

 Commercial Condo Policy vs Personal Condo Policy

-- Commercial condo policy: Protects condo building itself, including common areas located both inside and outside of the condo building.
+- Commercial condo policy (BLUE IN THE PICTURE BELOW): Protects condo building itself, including common areas located both inside and outside of the condo building.
 Examples of such areas are shared hallways, entrance/foyer area, swimming pool, gym, elevators, roof, etc. It also protects residents in cases such as falling condo glass, which is not a rare thing in large cities.

-- Personal condo policy: Protects the financial interests of individual unit owners, including unit improvement and personal property.
+- Personal condo policy (RED IN THE PICTURE BELOW): Protects the financial interests of individual unit owners, including unit improvement and personal property.
 Many unit owners don’t buy this coverage as they mistakenly believe that they are covered under the commercial condo policy.

 Special insurance assessments: There are a number of situations where commercial condo policies do not cover all damage.
 In these cases, the condo corporation can make assessments against individual unit owners.
 This most commonly occurs when a unit owner is responsible for the damage or if the loss originates from a single unit.
 Condo corporations can also make assessments against unit owners if there is a shortfall in the commercial condo policy.
 These assessments can total $25,000 or more.
 As a unit owner, you can protect yourself against insurance-related assessment by having the right personal condo policy.